webdev-rahul/Coding-Environment/README.md

 # Coding-Environment

-This repository contains the config file regarding the settind I generally use in VS code IDE.
+This repository contains the config file regarding the settings I generally use in VS code IDE.